martbetz/martbetz.github.io/terms-and-conditions.md

 By interacting with this website, you (the visitor) hereby subsequently acknowledge both your understanding and your acceptance of each of the following terms:
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) this website is an independent and personal project on the part of the author and, whilst publicly accessible, is soley intended for the author’s reference only; as such, the author provides no guarantees whatsoever regarding the accuracy or the relevancy of any part of the website or it’s content
+(as per the <a href="#disclaimer">General Disclaimer</a>) this website is an independent and personal project on the part of the author and, whilst publicly accessible, is soley intended for the author’s reference only; as such, the author provides no guarantees in relation to the accuracy or relevancy regarding any of the website’s content and accepts no liability thereof

 </li>
 </ul>
 <!-- <ul>